mozilla/version-control-tools/docs/hgmozilla/firefoxworkflow.rst

 to reflect who reviewed which commit.
 If everything looks good, click the ``OK`` button and the autolander will land your commits for you.

-Autoland will attempt to rebase you commits on the head of mozilla-inbound for you automatically.
-If a manual rebase is required, an error will be displayed in MozReview and you will have to rebase yourself.
+Autoland will attempt to rebase you commits on the head of the ``autoland`` repo for you automatically.
+If it can't do this (say there was a file merge conflict during the base), an error will (eventually) be displayed in MozReview and you will have to rebase yourself and push the result back to MozReview and try the autoland request again.

 .. note::

-   We do not currently have plans to support an integration branch other that ``mozilla-inbound``.
-In the future, we hope to remove integration branches so we end up with a merge free history.
+   Only landing to the ``autoland`` repo is supported.
+This is because we will be removing *integration repos* in the future so the history of mozilla-central isn't linear and free of merge commits.

 If Autoland succeeds, *Pulsebot* will comment in your bug that your changes have landed.
 Unfortunately, there is not currently any notification